 Harry and Jo Leggett Chancellor's Fellowship

 The Harry and Jo Leggett Chancellor’s Fellowship was established by the Leggetts to support a graduate student at the University of Arkansas who is involved in research of significant interest to the Arkansas Game and Fish Commission.
-For more information, please contact the Office of Graduate Fellowships at 479-575-4327 or firstname.lastname@example.org.
+For more information, please contact the Office of Graduate Fellowships and Program Support at 479-575-5869 or email@example.com.

 - One fellowship is available each year based on available funding.